-On completion of this course, students will have the knowledge in,
+After successful completion of this course, the students will be able to:

-- Carrying out different types of titrations for estimation of concerned in materials using comparatively more quantities of materials involved for good results, and - Handling different types of instruments for analysis of materials using small quantities of materials involved for quick and accurate results.
+- CO1:Examine the different types of titrations for estimation of concerned in materials using comparatively more quantities of materials involved for good result. - CO2:Examine the different types of instruments for analysis of materials using small quantities of materials involved for quick and accurate results. - CO3:Develop and perform analytical chemistry techniques to address the water related Problems.